Alternate Sorcerer

 Sorcerer Spell List

-Whenever you learn a sorcerer spell, consult the list of spells below.
-They are organized by spell level, not character level.
-All spells below are from the Player's Handbook, Xanathar's Guide to Everything*, and Tasha's Cauldron of Everything**.
+Below are all spells available to Sorcerers, organized by spell level.
+They are from the Player's Handbook, Xanathar's Guide to Everything *, and Tasha's Cauldron of Everything **.

 Spells marked with LL are found in the laserllama Spell Compendium, which includes both new and alternate spells.